11 Apr What’s The Best Age To Begin Social Security Benefits?

 - life expectancy of your spouse

 - whether or not your spouse will continue working

 All of these are part of the overall picture and must be carefully analyzed to determine how your Social Security benefits will be best managed in your situation.

-Sound complicated?
-It is, but that’s what a knowledgeable, competent, and experienced Personal CFO is for — to help answer your questions and get you more of the Social Security benefits you’ve worked hard to earn.
 Clients of Gratus Capital are welcome to call to review their Social Security claiming strategy any time.
-In addition, those that don’t have an advisor who can help them make these difficult decisions are welcome to contact us to see if we might be a good fit for them as well.
+In addition, anyone who doesn’t have an advisor to help them make these difficult decisions is welcome to contact us to see if we might be a good fit for them as well.

 Curtis Hearn, CFP®

-Gratus Capital is an SEC-registered investment advisor.
+Gratus Capital is an SEC-registered investment adviser.
 Registration with the SEC does not imply any level of skill or training.
 Our ADV documents are available upon request.
 The opinions expressed are as of March 2019 and may change as economic conditions vary.
 The information provided is not intended to be relied upon as specific investment advice and is not a recommendation, offer or solicitation to buy or sell any securities.
-No graph or chart by itself can be used to determine which securities to buy or sell or when to buy or sell them.
-As with any investments, past performance is not a guarantee of future results.
-There is no guarantee that any investment strategy will achieve its objectives, generate profits or avoid losses.
+This article is intended to provide generalized financial information; it does not give personalized tax, investment, legal, or other professional advice.
+Before taking any action, you should always seek the assistance of a professional who knows your particular situation for advice on taxes, your investments, the law, or any other matters that affect you or your business.